iterative/dvc.org/content/docs/user-guide/concepts/data-pipelines.md

 name: 'Data Pipelines'
 match: ['data pipeline', 'pipeline', 'pipelines']
 tooltip: >-
-  In DVC, a [data pipeline](/doc/user-guide/concepts/data-pipelines) is a series of data processing stages (for example, console commands that take an input and produce an output).
-A pipeline may produce intermediate data, and has a final result.
+  A [data pipeline](/doc/user-guide/concepts/data-pipelines) is a series of data processing stages, chained by their outputs and inputs.
+They use some initial data, may produce intermediate artifacts, and reach a final result.
 description: >-
   In DVC, a data pipeline is a series of data processing stages.
 A pipeline may produce intermediate data, and has a final result.